 Surgery (Radical Prostatectomy)

-Surgery is an option for men who have early prostate cancer (T1) or cancer that is localized to the prostate (T2).
-It may also sometimes be used for men with T3 disease.
-A Gleason grade of 8 or below is ideally suited for surgery and a PSA level below 20 provided that the cancer is confined to the prostate.
+Surgery is an option for men who have early prostate cancer or cancer that is localized to the prostate.
+It may also sometimes be used for men with cancer which has spread onto the surface of the prostate gland.
 However the higher the grade of cancer, (even with a low PSA level), the more chance that microscopic cancer cells may have spread to the capsule of the prostate or beyond meaning that some residual disease may be left behind after surgery.
 If the PSA level is above 10 then during surgery a surgeon is likely to remove nearby lymph nodes to check for any spread of cancer outside of the prostate (see diagram below).

 The human body is covered by a special type of drainage system called the lymphatic system.
 This system is responsible for transporting excess fluid from the organs and tissues of the body in a fluid called lymph.
 Lymph fluid will contain various types of cells and substances that are no longer needed.
 The lymph fluid will be transported through the lymphatic drainage system and pass through small nodules or nodes that act as filtering stations.
 They are responsible for filtering out the unwanted substances.
 If one lymph node is not able to filter out the unwanted substances then the lymph fluid will move to the next one.
 Cancerous cells which break off from the an organ which has cancer and can also travel along this route and become trapped at the lymph nodes where they can then accumulate and infiltrate that area of the body.